Close up of Mexican pastries on a shelf with text "Be an Ally"

 Close up photo of a box of food with the word "Donation" written on the box

-Access a steady stream of fresh surplus food to expand your reach and impact.
+Access donations of fresh surplus food to expand your reach and impact.

 fresh food